 - The required fee in dollars, kuna, or credit card (personal checks are not accepted).
 The fee for notarial services is $50 for each notarial act.

 - If your document needs to be witnessed, please bring your own witness with you.
 Embassy staff cannot act as witnesses.

 Certain notary services are not performed by the American Citizen Services section:

-- Apostille Authentications of U.S. state issued documents (e.g. birth, marriage, death certificates)
+- Apostille Authentications of U.S. state or federal issued documents (e.g. birth, marriage, death certificates)

 - Medallion Signature Guarantees (The U.S. Securities and Exchange Commission may be contacted at www.sec.gov)